A* Search Without Expansions: Learning Heuristic Functions with Deep Q-Networks: Conclusion

 \section{Conclusion}

-The DeepCubeAQ algorithm uses Q-learning to train a DQN to be used as a heuristic function in a novel variant of A* search called AQ* search.
-AQ* search eliminates the need for node expansions.
-When increasing the size of the action space by 157 times, AQ* search only takes 3.7 times as long and generates only 2.3 times more nodes.
-When compared to A* search, AQ* search is up to 129 times faster and generates up to 1288 times fewer nodes.
-The ability that DeepCubeAQ has to efficiently scale up to large action spaces could play a significant role in finding solutions to many important problems with large action spaces.
+Efficiently solving search problems with large action spaces has been of importance to the artificial intelligence community for decades \cite{russell1992efficient, korf1993linear, yoshizumi2000partial}. \searchalg{} search uses state-action based heuristic estimations to eliminate the majority of the computational and memory burden associated with large action spaces by generating only one node per iteration and requiring only one application of the heuristic function per iteration.
+To obtain such state-action estimates, we trained a deep Q-network (DQN) using a training scheme that adapts Q-learning for deterministic finite-horizon environments.
+When compared to A* search, \searchalg{} search, equipped with the trained DQN, is up to 129 times faster and generates up to 1288 times fewer nodes.
+When increasing the size of the action space by 157 times, \searchalg{} search only takes 3.7 times as long and generates only 2.3 times more nodes.
+The ability that \searchalg{} has to efficiently scale up to large action spaces could play a significant role in finding solutions to many important problems with large action spaces.